 Students may also log into their PAWS (student services) account anytime to find out if our office requires any additional information from them before we may finish processing their financial aid.
 Students may simply log into PAWS, select "Personal Portfolio," and then "To Do List."
 Students are also encouraged to check their PAWS account and review this information on a regular basis.

 Beginning in July 2006 the U.S. Department of Education will disable any student or parent PIN number that has been inactive for 18 months of more.
-Any user whose previous PIN has been disabled must reapply for a PIN by visiting the official PIN website.
+Any user whose previous PIN has been disabled must reapply for a PIN by visiting the official FSAID website.

 Our office recommends that parents borrow through the Parent PLUS Loan Program instead of having students borrowing an Alternative Loan, if possible.
 Please click the following link for more information on the differences between the Parent PLUS Loan program and the Student Alternative Loan program.